-Our Early Intervention in Psychosis & Transitions Team offer support to young people aged 14-35 who have or may be experiencing their first episode of psychosis.
+Our Early Intervention in Psychosis & Transitions Team offer support to young people aged 14-35 who are at risk of, or may be experiencing, their first episode of psychosis.
 We also offer support to young people who are making the transition from child and adolescent mental health services (CAMHS) to adult mental health services regardless of diagnosis.

 What is Psychosis?

 You can contact the team directly to arrange an informal telephone consultation.
 The team will be able to discuss a potential referral or advise on other options.
-A referral coordinator is available Monday – Friday between 9am-5pm.
+A referral coordinator is available Monday to Friday between 9am and 5pm.

 Any urgent referrals should contact the Single Point of Access (SPA):